-She returned to the UK on the 25th of July 2019 having completed her PhD and decided to visit her one-time talking buddy immediately.
-She had bought me a book for my birthday in 2015 and thus remembered the day.
+She returned to the UK on the 25th of July 2019, having completed her PhD and visited her onetime talking buddy immediately.
+I remembered she had bought me a book for my birthday in 2015 and thus remembered the day.
 She bought me another birthday present, a high capacity pen drive for 2019.
 The gift had a tag which read, “Happy Birthday, Gret Okolo xx, From ***** ******”.
 I found the name on the card quite unusual, but this did not dampen my full appreciation for the gift.
 Okolo is a common name among Delta Ibos.
 I am an Urhobo.

 Life is full of unexpectedness, tremendous and trivial.
 For four years, an acquaintance of mine had thought my surname was Okolo.
 Such was simply because I did not reject it when my regularly present Brethren used it to address me or catch my attention.
 “What’s in a name?” is now a much bigger puzzle than I used to think.
 Well, I have put the thought in a capsule for now and curated the memory.